 Noticing a bruise on the back of Charity’s hand, Machala exclaimed, “Why whatever happened to your hand my dear?”

 Glancing down at the bruise Aspen had caused when she mistimed a blow from his sword, Charity fibbed, “Oh that, I caught it in a stable door.”

 “I see you weren’t paying full attention again,” Beaumont observed with a knowing look.

-“No, but I aim to in future.”
+“No, but in future I aim to.”

 When Beaumont called for servants, Charity whispered, “I can’t stay long in Ta Ku Nan, Aspen has organised another training session for me at the temple.”

 Smiling at Machala from the corridor, Beaumont replied, “I don’t care what he’s arranged, just get the harpy out of my house.”

 “Why should I get lumbered with her?
 You asked me to deliver a letter nothing more.”

 “Charity my dear, if it’s the difference between you or me enduring the infernal woman, you will lose every time.”

 Shaking her head, Charity stalked off to the kitchens to find something to eat, it was late evening and she hadn’t eaten since early that morning.